cooljasonmelton/next-react-supabase-starter-with-auth/README.md

 Add to post schema: 'type'

 design idea: have rotating background images that slowly fade in and then disappear in intervals

+TODO: Limited free content for public homepage